hassio-addons/addon-traccar/README.md

 Traccar also has native mobile apps available for Android and iOS platforms so that you can track those as well.
 AND!
-With the Home Assistant `traccar` component (introduced in 0.83) the data in Traccar will be sent back into your Home Assistant instance as well.
+With the Home Assistant `traccar` integration (introduced in 0.83) the data in Traccar will be sent back into your Home Assistant instance as well.

 ## Installation